MBM Motorsports: Car No. 13 history

+This first race in 2024 with the number 13 would come at Indianapolis as MBM owner Carl Long announced that the team would be switching and using the 13 as their primary number rather than the 66, with the owner points transferred from the 66 to the 13.
+Driver B. J. McLeod would have sponsorship from rock band Falling in Reverse and would finish 28th.
+Kyle Keller attempted to qualify the No. 13 at Watkins Glen but failed to qualify.

 Car No. 13 results

 Car No. 35 history

 At the end of 2018, MBM Motorsports took over Go Green Racing's No. 35 team and driver Joey Gase.
-Gase had a best finish of 16th in the season opener at Daytona, then left at the end of the season to drive for Rick Ware Racing in the Cup Series.
+Gase had a best finish of sixteenth in the season opener at Daytona, then left at the end of the season to drive for Rick Ware Racing in the Cup Series.

 Car No. 35 results

 Car No. 40 history

 In 2015, White and Long were joined by team owners Rick Ware and Curtis Key as partners, and the team expanded to two full-time cars with the No. 40.
 Derek White debuted the car in the Alert Today Florida 300 at Daytona International Speedway, finishing 22nd.
 This team was fielded as a start and park team to help fund the team's No. 13 car.

 The team returned in 2016, once again filling a start and park role.
-NASCAR Next driver Alon Day made his Xfinity Series debut with the team at Mid-Ohio Sports Car Course; despite initial plans to drive the No. 13, he was moved to the No. 40 for the race.
-Day, the first Israeli driver to run a NASCAR national series race, qualified 22nd and took advantage of rainy conditions to begin running in the top ten.
-He finished 13th, the best finish for the No. 40 team since a 30th-place run at Talladega.
+NASCAR Next driver Alon Day made his Xfinity Series debut with the team at Mid-Ohio Sports Car Course.
+Despite initial plans to drive the No. 13, he was moved to the No. 40 for the race.
+Day, the first Israeli driver to run a NASCAR national series race, qualified 22nd and took advantage of rainy conditions to begin running in the top-ten.
+He finished thirteenth, the best finish for the No. 40 team since a 30th-place run at Talladega.

 In May 2017, Camping World Truck Series driver Austin Wayne Self joined the No. 40 for his Xfinity debut at Charlotte Motor Speedway.
 However, Long took over the No. 40 ride for the race, delaying Self's debut.
-At the June Dover International Speedway race, the No. 40 was the car driven by K&N Pro Series East driver Chad Finchum in his first NXS race.
+At the June Dover Motor Speedway race, the No. 40 was driven by K&N Pro Series East driver Chad Finchum in his first NXS race.

 Finchum became the full-time driver of the No. 40 in 2018.
 Team owner Carl Long took over the No. 40 at Homestead to race MBM's final Dodge in the fleet.